luzperdomo92/pokeApi/README.md

 ## **JavaScript    Test-exercise**

-This exercise implement HTML, SASS and JavaScript.
+This exercise implement HTML, SASS, vanilla JavaScript in reuqest to the API and rendew the result data in view with DOM manipulation.

 ### Getting started